seeker815/rd-tool/README.md

 # rd-tool
-Rundeck tool

-I wrote this little tool to allow me to perform a bunch of actions I needed which are better described on the below help
+* Rundeck tool: I wrote this little tool to allow me to perform a bunch of actions I needed which are better described on the below help

 # Requirements
-Tested just under Ruby >= 2.0.0
+* Tested just under Ruby >= 2.0.0
-The following non default gems should be installed
+* The following non default gems should be installed ** zip

-* zip
+# Disclaimer
+* Many stuff could be improved I know but this is my already working MVP, I just wanted to share it in case it could be useful for someone, don't hesitate to contact me if you have any suggestion.. but please be constructive :-)

 ```
 Usage: rd-tool SUBCOMMAND SUBCOMMAND TARGET